 Student checking account age requirements vary at every bank.
 Generally, they’re for students between the ages of 18-23.
 Though there are some exceptions.
 Banks generally require a parent or guardian as a joint signer, if the student is under 18 years old.

 Students between the ages of 14-25 can get a Student Value Checking account at Santander Bank.
-You have access to in-network ATMs at more than 1,000 CVS locations.
-This could be a good banking option if there’s a CVS near campus.
+You have access to in-network ATMs at almost all CVS Pharmacy locations in the Northeastern U.S. and Florida.
+This could be a good banking option if there’s a CVS Pharmacy near campus.

 What to watch: A legal guardian co-owner is required for students between 14-18 years old.